 Visitors learned about gardening, growing and storing the produce from Advanced Master Gardener Margot Abrams at the UConn Master Gardener booth.
 Members of the Easton Agricultural Commission were on hand to discuss the farming initiative in front of Samuel Staples Elementary School and support for our Easton Farmers.

 Many stopped by the Easton Public Library to visit with Bernadette, Lynn and the crew and to pick their copy of the “Easton Farm Tour Reading list” and brochure which delighted visitors .

-“This tour is truly a community event in celebration of farming in Easton – past, present, and future.” said Jean Stetz Puchalski, co-chair of the Easton Farm Tour.
-Farmers have been a part of Easton’s character and culture for nearly three hundred years and our tour celebrates this unique heritage, supports local farming, and teaches our next generation about the importance and meaning of local agriculture.”
+“This annual tour is truly a collaborative community event in celebration of Easton – past, present, and future.” said co-chairs Jean Stetz-Puchalski and Lori Cochran-Dougall of the Easton Farm Tour.
+“Agriculture has been a part of Easton’s character and culture for nearly three hundred years and our tour celebrates this unique heritage, supports today’s local farming, and shines a light on the importance of planning for farmland preservation.”

 So, thanks to our Easton farmers, farm stands, and growers, to Citizens For Easton (CFE) for sponsoring the event, The Easton Volunteer Fire Company for graciously lending us the use of the Firehouse Green, The Easton Public Library, The Easton Historical Society, The Easton Community Center , The UCONN Master Gardeners, Crepes Food Truck, Joe Puchalski for lending us his Easton map for our event pass and his computer expertise, and to all the volunteers, including Nate Dougall, who will contribute to the tours success!